PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Researchers trained an AI to align with the stylistic conventions, unspoken norms, and persuasion patterns of r/changemyview.
 The original poster on average changes their mind in about 3% of cases for human generated arguments.
 But with the AI, the arguments succeeded 9-18% of the time, meaning they were 3-6 times better at changing the minds of redditors.
 The AI succeeded not through better reasoning or information, but through effectively hacking the mechanics of persuasion, such as with appeals to emotion and identity, generalities, personal experiences, rhetorical questions, informational overload, conclusions based on sentiments, narrativizing, and assumption of ill intent<ref>https://www.aporiamagazine.com/p/why-reddit-is-no-longer-needed</ref>.

 Research suggests that 95 percent of organizations see no measurable return on their investment in generative AI.
 This is likely because employees are using AI tools to create low-effort and passable looking work that actually creates more work for co-workers<ref>https://garymarcus.substack.com/p/why-is-the-roi-on-generative-ai-so</ref>.

-## Marxism

-Joseph Heath points to a number of drivers explaining why Marxism declined in academic discourse<ref>https://josephheath.substack.com/p/key-stages-in-the-decline-of-academic</ref>:

-- The labor theory of value was undermined because it ignored the influence of demand in determining prices, what was an important contribution that marginalist analysis made and was neglected in classical theory.
-- The theory of crises that Marx had did not meaningfully explain when and why crises occurred.
-Keynes showed that the shortfall in demand observable during a recession was not caused by overproduction, but by a shortage of money, and was a problem of adjustment as opposed to contradictions.
-Marx couldn't explain basic facts of recessions such as that they were generally preceded by banking crises.
-- Historical materialism couldn't anticipate or puersuasively explain the rise of nationalism in the 20th century.
-- The notion of post-scarcity conditions was undermined by Veblen who pointed out that general satiation is impossible because much of our material consumption is instrumental to the attainment of outcomes that are zero-sum at the population level.
-- Socialist calculation debate undermined alternatives to capitalism.

 ## Woke Capitalism